Automated migrations with periodic metric checks

 Let's start by enhancing the previous diagram with the key additions to our database migrations sdk.
 As before, at the top is the database migration the engineer wants to execute on the databases and as before, the execution of the migration will be controlled by the migration runner.
 The difference is that now the runner relies on two new components: the metrics service and the stoppable migration.
 These two new components are what helps make sure that database migrations don't cause any harm on the databases’ availability and their performance.

-Illustration of the Solution to connect migraton code and the migration runner
+Solution to connect migraton code and the migration runner

 We will cover both components in the following sections.